 Some people believe that portables do not work swiftly enough, or in some situations are simply not as efficient as non-portable devices.
-Some models have a better track record than others, though, and keep in mind that what is not sufficient for someone else could be all right with you.
+Some models have a better track record than others, though, and always keep in mind that what is not sufficient for someone else could be all right for you.

 EASE OF USE

 It is important to factor in the number of hands needed to prepare and use the vaporizer as those looking for extreme convenience or have limited use of hands should go for one of the vaporizers that can be operated with only one hand.
-This is applicable to preparation as well as usage, since some vaporizers requires the aromatherapy blend to be finely ground, and you might not have the ability to operate a grinder comfortably.
+This is applicable to preparation as well as usage, since some vaporizers require the aromatherapy blend to be finely ground, and you might not have the ability to operate a grinder comfortably.
 Look for customer reviews to find out how easy each vaporizer is to use.

 MATERIALS AND VAPOR PATH

 As vaporizers are healing products, consumers are worried about the materials selected in their construction, especially materials used for the air and vapour paths.
 Respected manufacturers generally say whether the materials used are RoHS-compliant and exactly what is in the air path, particularly after the air has been heated.

 Temperature control is crucial for two reasons: control enables you to first, avoid combustion, and second, release aromas at specific temperatures, which is the greatest benefit of vaporization.
 Combustion releases not just all aromas at the same time, but additionally releases toxins.